-He sat down to talk to Howard about the movie, and all kinds of gems from his life.
+He sat down to talk to Howard about the movie and all kinds of gems from his life.

-Jason starred on many sitcoms as a teenager – Little House on the Prairie, Silver Spoons, and the Hogan Family.
+Jason starred on many sitcoms as a teenager — "Little House on the Prairie," "Silver Spoons," and "The Hogan Family."

 He then dives into the bread.
-Howard verdict: 'You have anger issues with your parents.'

-Howard asked if Jason would really do love scenes with his sister and Jason said yes, he would.
+Howard asked if Jason would really do love scenes with his sister and Jason said he would.
 It's no different than any other two actors acting.
 Jason used the analogy of playing gay and kissing a guy even though he's not sexually interested in guys.

-Howard called Jason a 'dark bastard' and Jason admitted Arrested Development was 'desperate for ratings.'
+Howard called Jason a "dark bastard" and Jason joked that "Arrested Development" was "desperate for ratings."

-Here are the other highlights from Jason's interview:
+Other highlights from Jason's interview:

-* Jason smartly switched one of the two main characters in his recent movie Identity Thief - which was written for him and 'another big comedic actor' – to female once he saw Melissa McCarthy's brilliant performance in Bridesmaids.
-He advised the producers to grab her now, while she's still cheap, and they did.
+* Jason smartly switched one of the two main characters in his recent movie "Identity Thief," written for him and "another big comedic actor," to female after he saw Melissa McCarthy's brilliant performance in "Bridesmaids."
+He advised the producers to grab her now, while she's still cheap.
+They did.

-* Jason's new movie 'Bad Words' is definitely what he calls a 'hard R comedy' and it's a little controversial because Jason is surrounded by kids for the length of the film.
+* Jason's new movie "Bad Words" is definitely what he calls a "hard R comedy' and it's a little controversial because Jason is surrounded by kids for the length of the film.

 The movie is about an adult who decides to conquer the world of children's spelling bees.
 He goes to great lengths to sabotage his pre-teen competition – he convinced one girl she's on her period and will have to walk in front of everyone with blood on her white pants, he gives another young boy a pair of panties and asks him to please give them back to his mom for him.

-* Jason's other cultural touchstone – Arrested Development – recently came back as a Netflix mini-series and Jason dropped the bomb that that was only one act of a three act arc that creator Mitch Hurtwitz has planned.
-Jason doesn't know if the other two acts are more episodes on Netflix or an arrested Development movie.
+* Jason's other cultural touchstone "Arrested Development" recently came back as a Netflix mini-series and Jason dropped the bomb that that was only one act of a three act arc that creator Mitch Hurwitz has planned.
+Jason doesn't know if the other two acts are more episodes on Netflix or an "Arrested Development" movie.